yzdxs/learn-anything/readme.md

 There are many ways in which you can contribute and make this mind map even more amazing.

-1. Nearly all nodes in the mind map have the best resources I could find on learning the topic.
+1. All the nodes of this mind map should have the best resources one can get on learning the topic.
 The internet is a big place though, if you found something interesting and valuable that is not there, please [open an issue](https://github.com/nikitavoloboev/research/issues/new) and say where and what you wish was added like in example [here](https://github.com/nikitavoloboev/knowledge-map/issues/1).

 2. If you think there is something interesting that I have missed completely to add in the main mind map, I am really curious to hear what it is.
 Please [say it](https://github.com/nikitavoloboev/research/issues/new).

 3. I am also providing descriptions to each of the nodes in the main mind map as can be seen [here](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F).
 If you think that something is wrong or perhaps it can be said better, please [open an issue](https://github.com/nikitavoloboev/research/issues/new) and say it.
 The index is auto generated by the app thus pull requests are not possible.

 4. Found a mistake?
 Perhaps you think the way I have structured the nodes is wrong or it is better to move a node somewhere else?
 [Say it](https://github.com/nikitavoloboev/research/issues/new).
 I wish for this mind map to represent knowledge visually in the most accurate and sensible way and I can't do it alone.

+5. Do you think the [study plan](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything) can be improved?
+If so, please [say it](https://github.com/nikitavoloboev/research/issues/new). 💙

 ## Fast searching 🔎